lalbornoz/PuTTie/PuTTie/README.md

    encodes from/to valid UTF-16/UTF-8 and vice versa; UTF-16 is used at and due to Windows API boundaries, UTF-8 internally as well as in file contents.
 12. **Cache passwords**
    Caches SSH2 passwords in memory across session restarts and session duplication.
+   WARNING: If and while enabled, this will cache passwords in memory insecurely.
+Consider not using this on shared computers.

 [Back to top](#table-of-contents)